 Adélie Linux

 Adélie Linux is a newer, simplicity-oriented distro that is quite fast.
-It’s the only distro linux-wiiu is aware of, other than Gentoo, with upstream support for PowerPC.
+It’s the only distro linux-wiiu is aware of, other than Gentoo, with upstream support for PowerPC; and is critically the only distro with SMP support.
 Since it’s a newer distro though, some software simply isn’t available yet.

 Downloads